saraswathi-padiga/quipu-automation/README.md

 # Quipu Automation Project

 This project automates Quipu website tasks using Java and Selenium WebDriver.
-The tests are organized with TestNG and can be run using a `testing.xml` file.
+The tests are organized with TestNG and can be run using a `testng.xml` file.

 ## Table of Contents
 - [Installation](#installation)